mariosgit/SolderPasteDispenser/README.md

 ## Status

 Ultraexperimental - It loads a Gerber file and ~~dumps all coords~~ renders it.
+Rudimental Marlin 3Dprinter support.

 Try me here https://mariosgit.github.io/SolderPasteDispenser/